WallarooLabs/wally/orchestration/raspberrypi/README.md

 #### Using ansible directly

-`ansible-playbook --ask-vault-pass -i hosts --ssh-extra-args="-o StrictHostKeyChecking=no -i <PATH/TO/PRIVATE/KEY>" -u root playbooks/hypriot.yml`
+`ansible-playbook -i hosts --ssh-extra-args="-o StrictHostKeyChecking=no -i <PATH/TO/PRIVATE/KEY>" -u root playbooks/hypriot.yml`

 NOTE: `<PATH/TO/PRIVATE/KEY>` must be an absolute path or else ansible doesn't work properly on OSX.